RoySegall/Gizra/app/_posts/2015-08-30-decople-flag-content.md

 published: true
 author: RoySegall
 ---
-We star to understand that going fully decouple can painful.
-Very panful.
+We've started to understand that going fully decouple can be painful.
+Very painful.
 All the good things we have are now gone.
-Disapper.
-Vanished into the void where no bits can be send.
-Maybe i’m a little bit extreme since it’s still exists but in the Drupal context.
+Disappear.
+Vanished into the void where no bits can be sent.
+Maybe i’m a little bit extreme since it’s still exists in the backend Drupal.

-One of the things, which might sound very small, is the functionallity of the flag module.
-On of the many useages of the flag module is a providing a like button.
+One of the things, which might sound very small, is the functionality of the flag module.
+One of the many usages the flag module provides is the like button.
 Just like on Facebook.
 But how can we do it with a decouple site?
 Let’s see!

 <!-- more -->
 ## Setting up the infrastructure

-You’ll need to patch flag with the patch from [this](https://www.drupal.org/node/2461515) issue.
-This will provide support for flag and entity metadata wrapper which eventually support Restful.
+First, you’ll need to patch flag with [this patch](https://www.drupal.org/node/2461515).
+This will provide the support between entity metadata wrapper, Flag and eventually Restful.

 The other thing we need to do is to set up the end point.